Solo Travel in Guatemala

 How to get to Belize – The best way to get to Belize and the most popular border crossing is via Flores at Melchor de Mencos.
 You simply book a shuttle to Belize or Mexico from Flores and all else is taken care of for you.
 As with any other border crossing, you need to physically walk through immigration and customs with all your belongings, however, the same shuttle you came in will be waiting for you on the other side of the border.

 It is advised to exchange Guatemalan monies before exiting the country, especially if going straight from Guatemala to Mexico via Belize.
 There were no opportunities to exchange Guatemalan Quetzales once in Mexico.

 Guatemala to Mexico

-From Flores to the Mexico border it’s only 1.5 hours.
+From Flores to the Mexico border, it’s only 1.5 hours.
 You can reach Palenque in Mexico within 6 hours from Tikal.
-There are a few bus companies which run from Guatemala to Mexico.
+There are a few bus companies that run from Guatemala to Mexico.

 Guatemala to Honduras

 From Guatemala City, you can travel to various destinations in Honduras such as Copan, and La Ceiba (the gateway to the islands).
 Be careful with your belongings in some areas of Honduras such as Tegucigalpa and San Pedro Sula – other destinations that the buses go to.
 Toritos and Copanecos operate several buses a day to Santa Rosa de Copan.